GLOBAL MARKETS-Global shares, U.S. yields rise as investors eye rates, earnings

 The U.S. dollar edged up against major currencies after economic data continued to show the resilience of the American economy compared to its peers.

-(Reporting by Chibuike Oguh in New York; Editing by Sharon Singleton and Nick Macfie)
+(Reporting by Chibuike Oguh in New York; Editing by Sharon Singleton, Nick Macfie and Cynthia Osterman)

 ((Chibuike.Oguh@thomsonreuters.com; +332-219-1834; Reuters Messaging: chibuike.oguh.thomsonreuters.com@reuters.net))